chihangs/INM705/README.md

 # INM705
-Object detection by instance segmentation for MS COCO dataset - Focus on person detection
+Object detection by instance segmentation for MS COCO dataset - Focus on detection of birds and airplanes

 The code was prepared for server that does not have direct access to Internet